 A risk assessment is the practice of reviewing an organization's activities and investments to determine the likelihood of loss.
 A business gains the following advantages from the risk assessment process:

-Risk assessments must be completed at regular intervals, so that changes in the financial and operating environment can be included.
+Risk assessments must be completed at regular intervals, so that changes in the financial and operating environment can be used to adjust the assessment.
+These adjustments may be triggered by changes in economic conditions, the political situation, the environment, and so forth.
 For example, a decline in general economic conditions could increase the expected rate of default on mortgages issued by a bank.
 Or, changes in weather conditions could alter the expected quantities of grain that will be shipped by a freight transfer company, which alters its cash flows.
 As another example, a company has just acquired another business, and conducts a risk assessment related to all aspects of the acquiree, such as the likelihood of customer turnover, employee theft, and product recalls.
 Or, a risk assessment of a company's computer systems could result in the identification of several security holes that a hacker could exploit.

 There are a number of risk mitigation techniques that may be pursued.
 For example, procedures can be altered to eliminate risky practices.
 Or, risk can be handed off to a third party, perhaps by outsourcing activities or buying insurance.
 In some cases, management may deliberately choose to retain risk, especially when the business has a deep knowledge of the risk area and believes that it can effectively manage the risk.